sbauza/pymeet_rolegame_with_tests/README.rst

     This is a toy game for understanding how mock and other test libs work.

+Quickstart :
+- run the external API using ./src/external_service/run.sh
+- issue 'qttfo' once the WSGI server is running.

 Incepted for the Python Grenoble Meetup on Nov 2022.